Skip to main content

 After enrollment1:

-• Counsel patients about the risk of serious infections caused by encapsulated bacteria, vaccination requirements, and early signs and symptoms of serious infections
+• Counsel patients on the risk of serious infections caused by encapsulated bacteria, vaccination requirements, and early signs and symptoms of serious infections

 • Provide patients with REMS educational materials and the Patient Safety Card